Order Status and Informtion

 How can I change my payment method after placing an order?

-Once an order has been placed, there's no way to change the payment method on the sale order.
+Once an order has been placed, there's no way to change the payment method.
 This request will need to be processed manually by one of our online Sales Support Agents.
-They will need to cancel your current order so you can place a new order with your preferred payment method.
+They will need to cancel your order so you can place a new order with your preferred payment method.

 The sooner you are able to reach out to us the better to avoid your order shipping out with the wrong payment method.
-It’ll be much easier to swap the payment method before your order is shipped out!
+Itβll is only possible to cancel the order without fees before your order is shipped out!

 How do I cancel my order?